kalvin-eliazord/Corty_Trainer/README.md

 - Add Head or Body aim feature (I'm on it)
 - Add no recoil
 - Add Triggerbot
+- Add address value on pointer init error ( to see which one failed)

 ## Disclaimers
 ⚠️ This project is for learning purposes only and strictly prohibited for any illegal activities.
 Users bear full responsibility for any issues. ⚠️